Chih-Che-Fang/MyBazaar/docs/design.md

 **Sell:** Interface that defines how a seller respond to a buyer if the seller has the product the buyer like.

 # Test Cases
+**Test1 (Milestone1):** Assign one peer to be a buyer of fish and another to be a seller of fish.
+Ensure that all fish is sold and restocked forever.
+**Test2 (Milestone1):** Assign one peer to be a buyer of fish and another to be a seller of boar.
+Ensure that nothing is sold.
+**Test3 (Milestone1):** Randomly assign buyer and seller roles.
+Ensure that items keep being sold throughout
+**Test4 (Milestone2):** One seller of boar, 3 buyers of boars, the remaining peers have no role.
+Fix the neighborhood structure so that buyers and sellers are 2-hop away in the peer-to-peer overlay network.
+Ensure that all items are sold and restocked and that all buyers can buy forever. **This case also simulate race condition)**
+**Test5 (Milestone3):** Run test1~test4 again, but deploy peers on different AWS EC2 instances.

 # How it Works
+## Bootstraping

+## Concurency

 # Evaluation and Measurements
+1. Measure the latencies to process a RPC call between peers on different servers, as well as latencies between peers on your local machine(s)

+Latency on multiple servers: Max Latency from 1000 requests = 100ms
+Latency on 1 local server: Max Latency from 1000 requests = 13ms

+2. Compute the average response time per client search request by measuring the response time seen by a client for, say, 1000 sequential requests. measure the response times when multiple clients are concurrently making requests to a peer, for instance, you can vary the number of neighbors for each peer and observe how the average response time changes, make necessary plots to support your conclusions.

+(3 different servers, number of neighbors = 1) Nb1: Avg response time from 1000 requests = 4.8327ms
+(3 different servers, number of neighbors = 3) Nb1: Avg response time from 1000 requests = 5.12ms
+(3 different servers, number of neighbors = 5) Nb1: Avg response time from 1000 requests = 5.26ms
+(3 different servers, number of neighbors = 9) Nb1: Avg response time from 1000 requests = 5.28ms
+(3	different servers, number of neighbors = 20) Nb1: Avg response time from 1000 requests = 5.286ms

 # Design Tradeoffs